 All businesses in the retail, hospitality and leisure sector will be given 100% relief from business rates for 12 months.
-This could apply to those who both operated in the NFP sector with retail shops for example gyms.

 b) Grants

 £25,000 grants to retail, hospitality and leisure businesses in smaller premises with a rateable value over £15,000 and below £51,000.